Puberty and Preoccupation with Personal Appearance

 Finally, see if you can help your teenager avoid equating personal worth with physical looks.
-When appearance is given excessive importance, self-esteem tends to become more fragile, sinking perilously low when a young person resorts to harsh, even self-hurtful, measures to criticize or alter the “packaging” they currently come with.
+When appearance is given excessive importance, self-esteem tends to become more fragile, sinking perilously low when a young person resorts to harsh, even self-hurtful, measures to criticize or alter their current “packaging.”

 That’s one reason why puberty can be such a big deal.